 Dance and drama

-Campers participate in daily drama workshops with improvisation activities and work with their cabin to develop and rehearse a skit to perform in front of the camp at the end of the week.
+Campers participate in daily drama workshops with improvisation activities and work with their cabin to develop and rehearse a skit to perform in front of the camp at the end of camp.
 Your daughter can share her talents with the rest of the camp in one of two talent shows held in the evenings.

 Guardian Angel Program